xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 replace pattern '1\.2\.3\.4' with '25.26.27.28' ---> *** USE THIS INSTEAD ***
 ```

+>
+Renaming certain configuration objects with replace operation MAY fail due to interdependencies checks
+>
-*  Renaming class-maps or flex-cli groups itself with replace may not go thru the commit due to classmap interdependecy on policymap etc.
+For example, renaming a class-maps with replace may not go thru the commit due to classmap interdependecy on policymap etc
+{: .notice--warning}

 ## Example 3: